Pilgrim Gear & Packing Guide

 Packable Fleece or Down Gilet

-September mornings at Disibodenberg monastery ruins can be genuinely cold.
-A packable down gilet layers over a merino shirt and under your rain jacket — the classic three-layer system that handles everything.
+September mornings at Disibodenberg can be cold.
+Layers over merino, under the rain jacket — the classic three-layer system.

 Pilgrim Essentials